volcengine/emr-tutorial/emr-on-ecs/proton-examples/flink-on-tos/README.md

 # Flink On Tos

-The project contains a KafkaToTosDemo demo which shows how to consume ticket data from Kafka or file, and sink to object storage with parquet.
+The project contains a KafkaToTosDemo demo which shows how to consume ticket data from Kafka or file, and sink to object storage with parquet format.

 ## Pom dependencies

 It's easy to integrate proton flink plugin, besides the flink dependencies, only need to include the `proton-flink${flink.version}`
 , `proton-hadoop3-bundle`and `flink-shaded-hadoop-3-uber` modules.
-If you want to run the flink app in EMR cluster, you can mark these three modules as provided scope.
+If your flink runtime has provided these dependencies, you can mark these three modules as provided scope and exclude them from application jar, e.g. Submit flink job to EMR Yarn.

 ```xml